Nancy R. Heinen: Early career

-Apple Computer Inc (1997 - 2006)
+Apple Computer Inc (1997–2006)

 After NeXT was purchased by Apple in March 1996, Heinen stayed with the company as General Counsel and secretary.
 Heinen later became Senior Vice President, General Counsel and Legal Secretary of Apple Computer Inc. She was also on the board of BSA Software Alliance from 1996 to 2005.

-Heinen was one of several Apple executives, along with Fred D. Anderson, Mitch Mandich, Jon Rubinstein, and Avie Tevanian, credited with helping to revive Apple after it experienced a financial decline in the 1990s.
+Heinen was one of several Apple executives credited with helping to revive Apple after it experienced a financial decline in the 1990s, along with Fred D. Anderson, Mitch Mandich, Jon Rubinstein, and Avie Tevanian.
 During this time, Apple began pre-emptively applying for patents to prevent them from being obtained by the company's competition, a tactic Heinen described as "a defensive tool".
 Heinen left Apple on May 1, 2006, after nine years with the company.
 Neither Heinen nor Apple commented on her departure other than to confirm it.
-Shortly afterwards, the company admitted to irregularities in its handling of executive stock option dating.
+Shortly after she left, she retained two criminal defense lawyers, and Apple admitted to irregularities in its handling of executive stock option dating.